 - What if I want to make a change to my schedule?

-Any changes made to your schedule (ex. dropped, cancelled, withdrawn courses) after courses have been reported to the VA by Gateway Technical College could potentially cause you to be responsible for repaying all or a portion of money back to the VA that you received.
-Prior to making any schedule changes, it is important that you contact a Student Finance Specialist at firstname.lastname@example.org for further information.
+Any changes made to your schedule (ex. dropped, canceled, withdrawn courses) could potentially cause you to be responsible for repaying all or a portion of any money you received back to the VA.
+Prior to making any schedule changes, it is important that you contact a Student Finance Specialist at email@example.com for further information

 - Are there grade requirements for my VA education benefits?

 All students using Federal VA education benefits are required to maintain a minimum 2.0 term grade point average and complete 67% of their attempted credits each term in order to maintain eligibility for Federal VA education benefits.
-View our Federal VA Education Benefit Satisfactory Academic Progress Policy.
+View our Federal VA Education Benefit Satisfactory Academic Progress Policy for more information.

 Wisconsin GI Bill